Texas Hold'em is the most widely played poker variation in the world, particularly thanks to its simple setup and play.

 The simplest way to explain how the game works is to run you through a sample hand.

 How to Play Limit Holdem

 The very first thing you have to do is decide on the stakes in which you're about to play.
 If you're playing a tournament the stakes will start very small and gradually increase; if you're playing a cash game, the stakes will stay constant.

-If this is the very first hand, you can choose who starts as the dealer in any fashion you would like, the most common being dealing every player one card face up.
+If this is the very first hand you can choose who starts as the dealer in any fashion you would like.
+The most common way is to deal every player one card face up.
 The high card starts as the dealer.

 The player to the left of the small blind must place the big blind.
 The big blind is equal to the full amount of the smaller limit; in our example here the big blind will be $2.

 The cards are dealt clockwise, starting with the player to the left of the button (the small blind) and ending with the player who is acting as dealer (the button).